 Persist and protect your logged in session using token-based authentication

 If you disable these cookies, it's likely you'll have some issues using the My SSE App for example not being able to log in to your online account.

 Performance cookies help us collect anonymous information about the customer experience on the My SSE App.
 We can find out the pages that are visited most frequently, information about the device you're using, including the make and model of your phone, your operating system version, and useful information such as whether visitors have come across any errors.
 Performance cookies don’t collect or record any information that could identify you, all the information they collect stays anonymous.

 We use some performance cookies to help us improve the My SSE App by testing new design ideas, with the aim of making the My SSE App easier for you to use.

 We may combine performance cookies data with other information, for example the products and services associated with your account, to help us improve and personalise the My SSE App experience even more.

-We use Google Analytics to gather data about visitors and visits to the My SSE App.
+We use Google Analytics for Firebase to gather data about visitors and visits to the My SSE App.
 This information is then used to improve the services we offer and our marketing efforts.

 We use Microsoft AppCenter to gather information to analyse the reliability and performance of the My SSE App.

-If you do not want these performance cookies on your device you should not install the My SSE App.

-If you did install it but have changed your mind, deleting the My SSE App will remove these cookies from your device too.
+If you do not want these unique identifiers on your device you should not install the My SSE App.
+If you have installed it and then deleted it, the My SSE App will remove these unique identifiers from your device too.